 Applicants are welcome to visit our law school for a tour and class observation.
 Please check our web site at tour schedule.

-If I am admitted to George Mason, how long will I have to decide if I will attend?
-Does George Mason require seat deposits?
+If I am admitted to Scalia Law School, how long will I have to decide if I will attend?
+Does Scalia Law require a seat deposit?

-If you are offered LLM admission to George Mason, you will be required to make a seat deposit of $500.00 within two weeks of admission, or as of April 1 for fall admissions, whichever comes later.
-You will not have access to the Career Services Office or be able to register for classes until your seat deposit and Intent to Enroll form are received and processed.
+If you are offered LLM admission to Scalia Law, you will be required to make a seat deposit of $250.00 within two weeks of admission, or as of April 1 for fall admissions, whichever comes later.
+You will not be able to register for classes, set up your Mason e-mail account, of receive your I-20 or DS-2019 immigration forms until your seat deposit and Intent to Enroll form are received and processed.

 Yes.
-The seat deposits that you make prior to matriculating will be credited to your first semester tuition.
+The seat deposit that you make prior to matriculating will be credited to your first semester tuition.

-No. Seat deposits are completely non-refundable.
-If you make your seat deposit and subsequently decide that you will not attend George Mason, you will forfeit your seat deposit.
+No. The seat deposit is completely non-refundable.
+If you make your seat deposit and subsequently decide that you will not attend Scalia Law, you will forfeit your seat deposit.

 Tuition is due on a semester basis, on the first day of each semester.

-George Mason students may receive loan funds.
-Government subsidized student loans are only available to US citizens and Permanent Residents.
+Scalia Law students may receive loan funds.
+Government subsidized student loans are only available to U.S. citizens and Permanent Residents.
 Admitted students work with the Office of Student Financial Aid to obtain loans.
-For more information, please go to financialaid.gmu.edu.
+For more information, please go to Financial Aid.

-George Mason has limited scholarship funds available for outstanding LLM applicants.
+Scalia Law has limited scholarship funds available for outstanding LLM applicants.
+Awards range in amount from $1,000 to $10,000 per semester.
 No additional application materials are required to be considered for scholarships – all applicants are evaluated as potential scholarship candidates and scholarship offers are made on a rolling basis.
 We encourage all students to investigate community scholarships, many of which are identified on the law school's website.

-George Mason offers lower tuition rates for individuals domiciled in Virginia.
-For more detailed information about domicile, please visit registrar.gmu.edu/students/domicile.
+George Mason University offers lower tuition rates for individuals domiciled in Virginia.
+For more detailed information about domicile, please visit Virginia In-state Tuition Eligibility.